unoti/binary-palindrome/README.md

 Basically, I think you could just make a program that *generates* the palindromes recursively or iteratively without even actually *iterating* over all of them.
 Basically, I think I could make a python program that generates these faster than a C program could iterate over them.

+In each of the above cases, the number of palindromes that are available is the number of possible combinations for BITS/2.
+Or, 2 ^ (BITS/2).

+So what we can do is take the number of bytes involved and divide by 2, so we'll iterate all the possible values for the left-side bytes.
+Then we'll produce mirror images of those in the right-side bytes.

 # Timing
 I removed the printing of numbers and ran it for 30 bits.
 I used 30 bits because it's meaty enough to give the computer something to think about, but doesn't take too long.